 The updated Guidance for Industry on Process Validation: General Principles & Practices introduces a life cycle approach to process validation.
 While the guidelines no longer think the use of traditional three-batch validation appropriate, it does not stipulate the number of validation batches appropriate for a prospective validation protocol, nor does it provide a rationale to determine it.
 This could; and has, left many manufacturers in a dilemma

-Could the way forward be by considering process validation as a continuing activity that constantly verifies the process compliance?
+The way forward must be by utilizing a continuing activity that constantly verifies process compliance?

 Although often combined in the same protocol, the purposes of PQ and PV for products differ.
 PQ starts to address the ruggedness of each of the process steps.
 While PV puts all the parts together to verify that the process can consistently and accurately be replicated..